graylewis/GPT-AA/README.md

   * Using GPT-3 is only permitted through integration with its API.
 Since GPT-3 can parse english, feeding it a handful of examples is sufficient information for GPT-3 to infer deep levels of context and meaning from both the labels and the examples and form an implicit rubric based on the qualities of the examples and their relation to the labels.

   * This means, for example, that GPT-3 can interpolate between scores i.e. GPT-3 could be fed examples of a 0/10, 5/10, and a 10/10 and be able to infer what a 3/10 or 7/10 would look like.
+Additionally, it means that GPT-3 can understand and hence grade for more ephemeral qualities like succinctness and clarity.

 2. The Config File
   * The examples being provided in the form of a JSON file form an implicit rubric which GPT-3 uses to grade novel answers.
 It's important to note that usage of the tool does NOT eliminate human bias from the grading process since the training process relies on human-generated input both for the formation of the implicit rubric and the pre-training of the GPT-3 model.